BlueN1nja1/Twelve/README.md

 NOTICE: The 2.0.0 update is currently in development...
 Stay tuned for more info.

-**Keep in mind this project is currently on hiatus until Winter 2025.**
+**Keep in mind that this project is currently on hiatus until Winter 2025.**

 Current Features:
 ---------------------------------------------------------------------------------------------------------------------